 Central Christian College Mural

-Main & Marlin Streets The Kansas shaped canvas highlights the liberal arts setting at Central Christian College of Kansas where faculty and staff advocate personal growth in the areas of body, heart, mind and soul.
+Euclid & Main Streets The Kansas shaped canvas highlights the liberal arts setting at Central Christian College of Kansas where faculty and staff advocate personal growth in the areas of body, heart, mind and soul.